drocheam/optrace/docs/source/usage/image.rst

 Image Presets
 ____________________

-Below you can find different images presets.
+Below you can find different image presets.
 As for the image classes, a specification of either the :python:`s` or :python:`extent` geometry parameter is mandatory.
 One possible call could be: